mikeparcewski/reactiveOpenAPI/docs/KAFKA.md

 https://github.com/spring-cloud/spring-cloud-stream-binder-kafka

-#### Cloud Variation
+### Running Against Cloud

-Running against cloud is a lot like running against local, same steps, just need to configure appropriately.
-You'll edit the same config [application-kafka.yml](../src/main/resources/application-kafka.yml) just with some specific parameters.
-A
+Skip the install and you just need to play with the config, use the link for details.